Skip to Content

 Growth

-Mature Macho fern plants can grow as wide as 6 feet and 4 feet in height.
-Each frond can grow 3-4 feet in length with bold and broad, gently toothed leaves.
+Mature Macho fern plants can grow as wide as 6 feet and 4 feet tall.
+Each frond can grow 3-4 feet long with bold, broad, gently toothed leaves.
 The stems have very thin, reddish hair on their surface.

 The Macho fern is considered a threatened species in the USA because of the rapid loss of its natural habitat.